makersacademy/takeaway-challenge/README.md

 gem install bundle
 bundle
 ```
-To receive the SMS messages you will to make a (free)
+To receive the SMS messages you will have to make a (free)
 [Twilio](https://www.twilio.com/) account and then set up three environment
 variables:
 `ACCOUNTSID=` Your Twilio Account SID.